rshajib/Predictive-analysis-with-diabetes-patient-data/README.md

 # Predictive-analysis-with-diabetes-patient-data
-Instructor: Dr. Bon K. Sy
+Instructor: Dr. Bon K Sy

 First part of the project predicts diabetes patient behavior from a smaller dataset for 6 weeks.
 The prediction model includes Decision Tree and Linear Regression.
 The first part includes a model evaluation where the accuracy of the model is over 70%.